Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.

 Prices vary by city but expect to pay around 1.15 EUR for a standard adult ticket if you pay in advance.
 You can buy tickets onboard but they cost more (around 2 EUR).

-Taxis – Prices start around 2 EUR and cost around 0.70 EUR for every 1km.
-Skip the taxis if you can though — they add up fast!
+Taxi – Prices start around 2 EUR and cost around 0.70 EUR for every kilometer.
+Skip the taxis if you can — they add up fast!

 Bus – If you are traveling outside of Riga’s suburban railway lines then taking a bus is the best option.
 Expect to pay 10 EUR or less for most trips.
-Riga to Ventspils, for example, takes 3 hours and costs 7-9 EUR.
+Riga to Ventspils, for example, takes three hours and costs about 10 EUR.

-Car Rental – I would not advise inexperienced drivers to drive in Latvia.
+Car rental – I would not advise inexperienced drivers to drive in Latvia.
 It’s known to be one of the most dangerous countries in Europe to drive in.
 However, if you are driving you need an International Driving Permit (IDP).
-Car rentals can be as low as 25 EUR per day for a multi-day rental.
+Car rentals can be as low as 15 EUR per day for a multi-day rental.

 When to Go to Latvia